 2. Wish Lanterns: Young Lives in New China by Alec Ash (2017)

 What Oracle Bones does for a reader’s understanding of China’s growth over the past century, Wish Lanterns does for a reader’s view of China’s millennial generation.
 This book gives readers an account of China' human history.

 As there are 320 million millennials in their teens and 20s in China, this group will also be the primary driver of change in China’s future.
 Alec Ash, a journalist living in Beijing, explores this group by featuring six young ordinary Han Chinese.

 What I love most about this book is it gives us a glimpse into both past and present in that we can understand the expectations and values their parents shouldered them within their schooling and understand their aspirations for the future along with views on popular culture, social issues, and of course, politics.

-Overall, the experiences highlighted of these six millennials here reflect the large issues present today in China and are great conversation starters for when you run into some Chinese youth eager to speak with you during your trip.
+Overall, the experiences highlighted of these six millennials here reflect the large issues present today in China and are great conversation starters for when you run into some young Chinese people eager to speak with you during your travels.

 3. Travel to China: Everything You Need to Know Before You Go by Josh Summers (2019)

 As much fun as these narrative commentaries on China’s culture are to read, they don’t do much to prepare you for your travels to China.
 For those who have never traveled to China before, it’s difficult to know what to expect when you land.

 Most travel guides do a great job of showing you what destinations to visit in China and what it costs, but they do a poor job of helping you set expectations or teaching you how to travel around China.

 As the old saying goes, they give you a fish but they don’t teach you how to fish.